mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

 susceptible to base-rate effects, they have the same misaligned incentives to deploy as the extensions the architecture presently relies on.

+The base rate fallacy is essential to this situation, so the P/Q problem is difficult to sidestep.
 However, an examination of our case studies does suggest incremental steps toward improving the current situation:

 - When natural incentives are not enough to overcome base-rate effects, external incentives (such as financial incentives) have been shown to be effective to motivate single deployment decisions.
+This essentially provides utility in the form of cash, offseting the negative cost of high Q.
-- While "flag days" are difficult to arrange in the current Internet, coordinated action among multiple actors in a market (e.g. DNS resolvers or web browsers) can reduce the risk that temporary breakage due to the deployment of new security protocols is perceived as an error.
+- While "flag days" are difficult to arrange in the current Internet, coordinated action among multiple actors in a market (e.g. DNS resolvers or web browsers) can reduce the risk that temporary breakage due to the deployment of new security protocols is perceived as an error, at least reducing the false perception of Q.
-- Efforts to automate configuration of security protocols, and thereby reduce the incidence of misconfiguration Q, has a positive impact on deployability.
+- Efforts to automate configuration of security protocols, and thereby reduce the incidence of misconfiguration Q, have had a positive impact on deployability.

+Coordinated action has demonstrated success in the case of HTTPS, so examining the outcome (or failure) of DNS Flag Day will provide more information about the likelihood of future such actions to move deployment of optional security features forward.
+It is difficult to see how insights on coordinated action in DNS and HTTPS can be applied to routing security, however, given the number of actors who would need to coordinate to make present routing security approaches widely useful.
+We note, however, that the MANRS effort (https://www.manrs.org) provides an umbrella activity under which any future coordination might take place.

+We note that the cost of a deployment decision (at least for DNSSEC) could readily be extracted from the literature {{Chung17}}.
+Extrapolation from this work of a model for determining the total cost of full deployment of DNSSEC (or, indeed, of comprehensive routing security) is left as future work.

 # Acknowledgments